-Diane Taylor, Owner, has served as a Board Member on The Aledo Education Foundation for two years and proudly supports the mission of The AEF!
+Diane Taylor, Owner, has served as a Board Member on The Aledo Education Foundation for four years and proudly supports the mission of The AEF!

 For more information regarding the Aledo Education Foundation and how you can help the teachers of Aledo ISD, see http://www.aledoef.org/home.html